btfsoeon/haskell-project/README.md

 # Credits

 We bootstrapped using the [gotta-go-fast](https://github.com/callum-oakley/gotta-go-fast) library, which has the BSD-3 license so our usage is in accordance with that.
+For server implementation, we referred to [websockets](https://github.com/jaspervdj/websockets), which also has the BSD-3 license.

 ## What we bootstrapped